Cyb3rhq/qa-system-framework/README.md

 ## How to use

-Once you have installed the `wazuh-qa-framework`, you can use and import it into your python scripts or tests modules.
+Once you have installed the `cyb3rhq-qa-framework`, you can use and import it into your python scripts or tests modules.

 ```
-from wazuh_qa_framework.x import y
+from cyb3rhq_qa_framework.x import y
 ```